Toxoplasmosis is caused by a parasite that lives and multiplies in cats.

 The Toxoplasma gondii parasite lives and multiplies mainly in cats, and its eggs are shed in cat feces.
 Cat feces can contaminate food, soil, and water.
 Pregnant women become infected if they swallow Toxoplasma eggs after they touch contaminated cat litter, soil, or other objects and then touch their mouth or handle and eat food without washing their hands.
 Pregnant women can also become infected if they consume raw or undercooked meat or other foods that are contaminated.
 Fetuses become infected if Toxoplasma gondii crosses the placenta (the organ that provides nourishment to the fetus) during pregnancy.

 Women who were infected before pregnancy typically do not pass the parasite on to their fetus unless their immune system has been weakened (for example, by HIV infection), reactivating the infection.

 Infection in the fetus is more severe if the fetus is infected earlier in pregnancy.

 Symptoms of Toxoplasmosis in Newborns

-The fetus may grow slowly and be born prematurely Premature Newborn A premature newborn is a baby delivered before 37 weeks of gestation.
-Depending on when they are born, premature newborns have underdeveloped organs, which may not be ready to function outside... read more .
+The fetus may grow slowly and be born prematurely Preterm (Premature) Newborns A preterm newborn is a baby delivered before 37 weeks of gestation.
+Depending on when they are born, preterm newborns have underdeveloped organs, which may not be ready to function outside of... read more .

 At birth, newborns usually do not have symptoms, but they may have a number of problems, including